duo-labs/markflow/README.md

 ### Horizontal Lines

 Horizontal Lines are extended or reduced to match the length of the document.
-If line length is set to infinity, it will instead use 3 dashes.
+If line length is set to infinity, it will instead use 3 of the separating character which must be one of "-", "_", or "*"..

 ### Lists